fefas/blog.fefas.net/jekyll/_posts/2017-06-18-what-should-a-developer-really-catch?.md

 Many developers, just like me, didn’t pursue software-related degree at university.
-Actually, some of us didn't even go to college; and those who took software-related courses realized they didn't know exactly what is required to solve real problems.
+Actually, some of us didn't even go to college; and those who took software-related courses realized they didn't study exactly what is required to solve real problems.
 In other words, we teach ourselves almost everything by digging the internet.

 That proves we are extremely self-motivated and curious.
-Indeed, we really enjoy to learn more and more.
+Indeed, we really enjoy learning more and more.
 The problem is that the internet has so much information that the beginners **end up placing so much importance on what gives short-term results**, that is tools.

-Programming languages, frameworks, libraries and so on are important and make you feel powerful, but they all are **still just tools**.
+Programming languages, frameworks, libraries and so on are important and make you powerful, but they all are **still just tools**.

-A very important point to observe in tools is when you stop to follow that nice framework for a couple of months and then you are suddenly out of date.
+A very important point to note on tools is when you stop to follow that nice framework for a couple of months and then you are suddenly out of date.
 But don't bother!
 You can read the new documentation and update yourself again quickly.
-Tools are ephemeral, easy to learn, abundant on the web and, trust me, most of them don't give a &$%! to your business domain.
+Tools are ephemeral, easy to learn, abundant on the web and, trust me, most of them don't give a &$%# to your business domain.

-On the other hand, when developers come across some new subject or tool, instead of taking the needed time to search and really understand it before coding, they go straight ahead and want to adopt it everywhere, because the ~~new silver bullet~~ key was discovered.
+On the other hand, when developers come across some new subject or tool, instead of taking the needed time to search and really understand it before coding, they go straight ahead and want to adopt it everywhere, because the ~~new silver bullet~~ solution was discovered.
 The result (not to say problem) is predictable...

 For me, this kind of developer is the most dangerous, because they normally have more work-experience and are still acting like the ninja ones.
-Their attitude only brings premature and wrong use of tools, procedures and methodologies, putting the whole business and the collaborators in risk.
+Their attitude brings premature and wrong usage of tools, procedures and methodologies, putting the whole business and the collaborators in risk.
 They have no idea about their positions' value.

 ## So, what should we really study?